Billy Garrett Jr.: Larisa (2020)

 On January 2, 2020, Garrett officially signed with Greek club Larisa for the remainder of the season.

 Garrett joined House of 'Paign, a team composed primarily of Illinois alumni in The Basketball Tournament 2020.
 He scored nine points in a 76–53 win over War Tampa in the first round.

 Lakeland Magic (2021)

 For the 2020–21 season, Garrett joined the Lakeland Magic of the G League where he averaged 11.7 points, 2.9 rebounds and 5.3 assists in 29.4 minutes en route to the NBA G League title.
 2020–21 NBA G League season's championship was earned in a setting similar to the 2020 NBA Bubble so no fans were in attendance to see the team earn the franchise's first championship.

 Czarni Słupsk (2021–2022)

 On July 22, 2021, Garrett signed with Czarni Słupsk of the Energa Basket Liga.

 Riesen Ludwigsburg (2022)

 On August 23, 2022, he has signed with Riesen Ludwigsburg of the Basketball Bundesliga.

 Arka Gdynia (2022)

 On November 10, 2022, he signed with Arka Gdynia of the Polish Basketball League.

-Legia Warszawa (2022–present)
+Legia Warszawa (2022–2023)

 On December 2, 2022, he signed with Legia Warszawa of the Polish Basketball League.